Lift at low Reynolds number: Elastohydrodynamic interactions between particles

 \subsection{Creation of cell free layers in blood flow}

-The flow of red blood cells in microcirculation is marked by the existence of a cell-free layer (CFL) near the walls \cite{fedosov10,narsimhan13,katanov15,sherwood12}, which has first been observed by \textcite{poiseuille1835} almost two centuries ago.
+The flow of red blood cells in microcirculation is marked by the existence of a cell-free layer (CFL) near the walls \cite{fedosov10,narsimhan13,katanov15,sherwood12}, which has first been observed by \citet{poiseuille1835} almost two centuries ago.
 This CFL has been acknowledged to be at the origin of the decrease of the apparent viscosity referred to as F\r{a}hr\ae{}us-Lindquist effect \cite{Lindqvist31} as well as the decrease of the hematocrit in small vessels compared to large ones \cite{Fahraeus1929,popel05}.
+In-vitro, the existence of this CFL can be used to separate red blood cells from other components, including plasma \cite{abkarian08,Li2020_Ye}.

 The shear-induced lift of red blood cells is reckoned as the main origin of the creation of this depleted layer.
-In a first approach, one can quantify this depletion layer by zeroing the sum of the advection flux $\phi U_L$ and of the diffusive flux (Eq. \eqref{eq:diffusiveflux}), for a given mean volume fraction.
+In a first approach, one can quantify this depletion layer by zeroing the sum of the advection flux $\phi U_L$ and of the effective diffusive flux (Eq. \eqref{eq:diffusiveflux}), for a given mean volume fraction.